MCFpy/mcf/docs/core_6.md

 	* If True, standard errors for the IATEs will be computed.
 The default is False.

 - <a id="p_knn"><strong>p_knn</strong></a>
 	* If set to False, the program uses Nadaraya-Watson for variance estimation.
 If True, k-nearest neighbor estimation is used.
 Nadaraya-Watson estimation gives a better approximation of the variance, but k-nearest neighbor estimation is faster.
+Default is True.

 - <a id="p_knn_const"><strong>p_knn_const</strong></a>
 	* If True, considers constant in number of neighbour asymptotic expansion formula of k-nearest neighbor.
 The default is True.